-Another crappy iPhone pic, this time of the bathroom.
-More Smart Tiles!!!
+Another crappy iPhone pic below of the bathroom and more Smart Tiles!!!
 I painted the bathroom a pretty blue color, while the rest of the camper walls are painted tan.

 Bedroom photo.
 Not the clearest (sigh…again) but you get the idea.
 Can’t find the right kind/color/pattern of throw pillows yet for the bed so using our patio furniture pillows in the meantime 🙂

-Another Home Goods find below, a lightweight canvas hand painted picture that we hung in the living room area.
+Another Home Goods find above, a lightweight canvas hand painted picture that we hung in the living room area.
 It has all the colors we used!
 Score!!

 One last photo to sum up the awesome fun time I had painting all the pine cabinets white.
 Nola decided to chew this trim brush on the first day of painting.
 I guess she thought it was a toy for her.
 Please note: this photo was taken with a tripod and is NOT blurry!

 All in all, the camper renovation was so rewarding in the end and I’d love to do another one next season (how cool would a vintage camper remodel be?)
 Also, now that J has experience in fixing a camper’s water damage, we won’t be scared off when we see one in rough shape and stripped down to the outer walls.

 All items I used to pimp my camper:

 - painted all the cabinets and the refrigerator wood panels with white cabinet paint (used INSL-X Cabinet Coat Urethane Acrylic Satin paint)

 - all of the walls, the dinette booths, and the bunk beds were painted tan colors